sabn0/ParsedToPlot-Rs/README.md

 ## Overview

-This repo plots constituency trees and dependency trees given by strings, using both the [id-tree](https://crates.io/crates/id_tree) crate and [plotters](https://crates.io/crates/plotters).
-While primarily written with linguistic syntax in mind, it can serve other inputs, such as mathematical expressions etc. The API first transforms the input to an internal conll / tree, then plots the structure with recursion.
+This repo plots constituency trees and dependency trees given by strings, using both the [id-tree](https://crates.io/crates/id_tree) crate and [plotters](https://crates.io/crates/plotters) crate.
+While primarily written with linguistic syntax in mind, it can serve other inputs, such as mathematical expressions etc. The API first transforms the input to an internal conll / tree, then plots the structure recursively.
 It is mostly suitable for short sentences of up to 15-20 tokens.
+I wrote this in order to get familiar with Rust and decided to upload it if it can help others.

 ## Input-Output